MEDICAL BILLS INSURANCE FOR MOTORCYCLE ACCIDENT – INJURY ATTORNEYS

 “Under Minnesota law, a policy of motorcycle coverage issued in the State of Minnesota must provide liability coverage only, and there is no requirement that the policy provide personal injury protection (PIP) coverage in the case of injury sustained by the insured.
 No PIP coverage provided by an automobile insurance policy you may have in force will extend to provide coverage in the event of a motorcycle accident.”

-That is not much of a warning and is not very informative about coverage of medical bills after a motorcycle crash.
+That is not much of a warning and is not very informative about coverage of medical bills after a Minnesota motorcycle crash.
 The truth is, you are much more likely to be injured in an accident if you are riding a motorcycle than if you are sitting in a car.
-The optional PIP/No Fault Benefits that you can purchase will provide at least up to $500 per week in lost wages and up to $20,000 in medical expenses.
+The optional PIP/No Fault Benefits that you can purchase would provide at least up to $500 per week in lost wages and up to $20,000 in medical expenses.
 It may not seem like a big deal, but the cost is pretty modest to buy this coverage, and the benefits can be very helpful if you are in a bad accident.
 At a minimum, you should discuss the cost with your insurance agent before declining the motorcycle insurance medical coverage.